 Digital Media Arts

 Visual storytelling and design have become central to everyday life—through online commerce, advertising, broadcast news, entertainment and the arts.
 A degree in digital media will prepare you to work in a variety of industries, including advertising, marketing, web design, video production, video gaming, radio and television broadcasting.
-Common career paths: animator, art director, graphic designer, digital audio technician, digital video editor, multimedia designer or producer, motion graphics designer, web designer, videographer
+Common career paths: animator, art director, graphic designer, digital illustrator, digital audio technician, digital video editor, motion graphics designer, web designer, front-end developer, user experience designer, user interface designer, videographer

 Designing the Future